 The Situation in Dorset

-At switchover, we understand the intention was, and is, to increase the transmitter power of the digital (Freeview) transmitters, which will (we are told), ensure the signals reach everyone in the area who previously received analogue terrestrial TV.
-But the power is not going up to the final levels because of potential interference with other TV channels.
-However, OFCOM has indicated that the new digital terrestrial transmissions will be “more efficient”, thus needing less power to reach the parts that..…..!?
-Ofcom also stated that all local relay transmitters would be converted to digital.
-This is very significant and should mean coverage will be considerably improved, however, you should know that relays only transmit approx. half of the channels available from the main transmitters, and they no longer include ITV3 & ITV4!
+Ofcom ensured that all local relay transmitters were converted to digital.
+This was very significant and should mean coverage is considerably improved for most viewers.
+However, you should know that local relays only transmit approx. half of the channels available from the main transmitters, and they no longer include ITV3 & ITV4 etc!
 We believe this is likely to cause problems within communities, where even neighbours could receive either all or only half of the transmitted programmes, while everyone pays the same licence fee!?
 Is this fair?

-However, as indications from the DorBAG survey were that over 20% of people had problems receiving analogue transmissions satisfactorily, we had not been at all clear whether they wouldbe able to receive digital at switchover.
-Hence, DorBAG has been working with the BBC & Ofcom on this area to see what could be done to rectify the reported analogue & digital TV reception problems.
+As indications from the original DorBAG survey were that over 20% of people had problems receiving analogue transmissions satisfactorily, we continue to receive some complaints from individuals that they are unable to receive a good digital signal.
+Hence, DorBAG worked with the BBC & Ofcom on this area to see what could be done to rectify the reported analogue (originally) & subsequent digital TV reception problems.
 As a result, the BBC & Ofcom agreed to conduct surveys to establish the true situation.
-The comprehensive report on analogue TV reception was published and shows that many problems are/were down to old or poor aerial/cable installations, use of loft aerials (which halve the signal strength received), or aerials aligned to the wrong transmitter.
+The comprehensive report on analogue TV reception was published and shows that many problems were down to old or poor aerial/cable installations, use of loft aerials (which halve the signal strength received), or aerials aligned to the wrong transmitter.
 The report includes a range of very useful examples and tips which we recommend are studied.

 Following another Survey by DorBAG in the summer of 2010, a large number of residents in Weymouth and West Dorset complained about poor reception of Digital TV (Freeview).
 Following lobbying by DorBAG, Ofcom agreed to carry out a survey to investigate these complaints in November, 2010.
 Their subsequent report was most unhelful.
 Indeed, the survey was not carried out with any determination to find the problems, Complainants still are having problems, and feel very much neglected by the authorities.

 Local programme content for Dorset: